 - Faculty education – education and degrees (undergraduate, post-graduate)

-- Faculty contact information, CV, and link to personal website – Every faculty webpage right column includes a faculty member’s contact information: Professor name, title, department name, box number, city/state/zip, office phone, fax, office location, office hours (optional), link to curriculum vitae posted as PDF, and link to personal website (optional).
+- Faculty contact information, CV, and link to personal website – In addition to the biographical content, we include a callout box in the right column of the page that includes the faculty member’s contact information: Name, title, department name, box number, city/state/zip, office phone, fax, office location, office hours (optional), link to curriculum vitae posted as PDF (optional), and link to personal website (optional).

 What Not to List on Faculty Pages

 Faculty pages are written in a narrative format.
-Posting content as long, comprehensive lists should be avoided, including listing out awards, presentations, papers, books, research projects, grants, etc. Faculty are strongly encouraged to highlight detailed accounts of professional experiences and accomplishments in a CV attached to their faculty webpage and/or provide a link to personal website whether hosted by Davidson College or external host.
+Avoid posting long, comprehensive lists, including lists of awards, presentations, papers, books, research projects, grants, etc. Faculty members are strongly encouraged to highlight detailed accounts of professional experiences and accomplishments in a CV attached to their faculty web page and/or provide a link to a personal website, whether hosted by Davidson College or an external host.